 Your choice of partner

 Enterprise-class business management systems are never one-size-fits-all solutions.
-Microsoft Dynamics 365 for Operations (formerly Microsoft Dynamics AX) projects may fail for a number of reasons, including:
+Microsoft Dynamics 365 for Finance and Operations (formerly Microsoft Dynamics AX) projects may fail for a number of reasons, including:

 Problems arise right from the bidding process, where one partner underbids another with no real hope of implementing successfully for the price quoted.